 Water & Sewer Facilities - Solid Waste - Landscaping - Wetlands - Existing Conditions

 All site plan projects are being processed electronically by Seminole County Planning and Development.
 In order to expedite this process, please consult our ePlan Review web page.
-Applicants can also submit any other application type electronically if they so choose.
+Along with uploading the Traffic Study to ePlan, one hard copy is required to be submitted.

-In the event an applicant decides to withdraw their application after it has been submitted, Seminole County will assesses the refund amount based on the value of the service rendered.
+In the event an applicant decides to withdraw their application after it has been submitted, Seminole County will assess the refund amount based on the value of the service rendered.

 The following is a brief outline of the requirements for submittal and approval of Site Plans for the development of apartments, warehouses, churches, retail centers, offices and other commercial type uses.
 The reader is advised to review the Seminole County Land Development Code for full technical specification, regulations and zoning requirements which shall be addressed in the Site Plan approval process.

 For additional information pertaining to each to site plan requirements, please refer to the Site Plan Regulations, Chapter 40, of the Seminole County Land Development Code.
 Uncodified regulations may be found at this link.

 Substantial public responsibility is created by each new development, involving the maintenance of streets and drainage facilities, and the provision of additional public services.
 As the general welfare, health, safety, and convenience of the community are thereby directly affected by the development of land, it is in the direct interest of the public that site development be conceived, designed, and developed in accordance with minimum standards of the Land Development Code and in accordance with sound engineering practices.

 It is advisable that the applicant, his engineer and architect meet for a Pre-Application meeting with the Development Review Committee (DRC) to discuss the proposed development prior to submitting a formal application.